 Biography

 In 2009, Brad was nominated for a News and Documentary Emmy for his work as an editor on the HBO documentary RESOLVED, for which he also served as an associate producer and cinematographer.
-He has been awarded 5 regional Emmys for his documentary series BEEHIVE STORIES (2009-2018), which he made with his students, and is a recipient of the AFI Docs/NBC Universal Impact Grant for social outreach.
+He was awarded 5 regional Emmys for his documentary series BEEHIVE STORIES (2009-2018), which he made with his students, and is a recipient of the AFI Docs/NBC Universal Impact Grant for social outreach.
 He has also served as a Jury Member for the Full Frame Documentary Film Festival and on selection committees for the International Documentary Association Awards and the Slamdance Film Festival.

-Professor Barber primarily teaches documentary film production in the Media Arts Studies program, and works with students in a professional mentoring environment.
-His most recent project is STATES OF AMERICA, an ongoing documentary series featuring one person in each of the 50 United States.
-Another collaboration with his students, the series streams at PBS.org
+Professor Barber began teaching at BYU in 2007 and focuses primarily on documentary film production in the Media Arts Studies program, working with students in a professional mentoring environment.
+His most recent mentoring project is STATES OF AMERICA, an ongoing documentary series featuring one person in each of the 50 United States.
+The series streams at PBS.org and WORLD Channel.
+He was also recently a co-creator and producer on the NJPBS documentary series 21 (2021-2023), for which he and the team won a New York Emmy.
+He is married to artist and frequent collaborator Susan Krueger-Barber, and together they have two amazing sons.